 When media and scientific findings aren’t conclusive, we read books and observe successful people in our own lives.
 In The History Of The World In 6 Glasses, it was interesting to learn that beer was consumed far more than water because it was safer (no bacteria due to being boiled).

-Wine has also been enjoyed by humans since 6,000 BCE.
+Humans have also enjoyed wine since 6,000 BCE.
 In The Blue Zones Solution, a book that evaluates the lifestyle of the longest living and healthiest populations, there is no apparent link to alcohol consumption and poor health.
-In fact, many of the centenarians are daily wine drinkers (socially and in moderation of course).
+Many of the centenarians are daily wine drinkers (socially and in moderation, of course).

-Then, we have our grandpa’s, both in their 90’s, who have been drinking their glass of brandy at 7:30 PM sharp for as long as we have been alive.
+Then, we have our 90-year-old grandfathers who have been drinking their glass of brandy at 7:30 PM sharp for as long as we can remember.
 According to this study, this has health benefits.
-It concluded that, “Compared with abstention, consumption of 1 to 6 drinks weekly is associated with a lower risk of incident dementia among older adults.”
+It concluded that “compared with abstention, consumption of 1 to 6 drinks weekly is associated with a lower risk of incident dementia among older adults.”

 Well done, Grandpa!
 Think about the successful people in your life whose behavior you’d want to emulate.
 What are their drinking habits?

 We have been drinking since we became adults.
 Over time, however, we drink less and less.
 After college, it got to a point where drinking hurt our productivity at work, so we limited weekday happy hours.

 Then we realized that alcohol was negatively impacting our sleep.
 The book Why We Sleep confirmed that even moderate drinking is terrible for our night’s rest.
 It’s especially bad for REM sleep, which gives us creativity and memory retention that we need to grow our business while we travel.

 While alcohol can make you fall asleep faster, it reduces your quality of sleep.
 Goodbye, night cap (until we’re in our 60s).